-Cougars occur throughout District 3, but densities likely vary among GMUs, with higher densities where shrub and forest cover make up a larger portion of the unit.
-Cougar populations in District 3 are managed with the primary objective of maintaining stable adult territories and population by limiting the harvest of adult cougars to approximately 12-16 percent of the cougar population.
+Cougars occur throughout District 3, but densities likely vary among GMUs, with higher densities where shrub and forest cover make up a larger portion of the unit, corresponding to good deer and elk foraging habitat.
+Cougar populations in District 3 are managed with the primary objective of maintaining stable adult territories and population by limiting the harvest of adult cougars to approximately 12% to 16% of the cougar population.
 Beginning in 2008, WDFW has continually adjusted the way it manages cougar harvest in Washington.
 The biggest change was shifting away from using season length or permit seasons to manage the number of cougars harvested, and instead using a standard liberal season coupled with harvest guidelines.
 The intent was to have a longer season, without any weapon restrictions, and only close cougar seasons in specific areas if harvest reached or exceeded a harvest guideline.

 To accomplish harvest goals, WDFW established a series of hunt areas, each with its own harvest guidelines and with standard season dates of Sept.
 1 through April 30.
 Harvest guidelines do not affect cougar hunting seasons until harvest numbers are evaluated starting January 1.
-At that point, any hunt area that meets or exceeds the harvest guideline may be closed, depending on the age and sex composition of the harvest.
+At that point, any hunt area that meets or exceeds the harvest guideline may be closed, depending on the age and sex composition of the harvest (only cougars greater than 24 months of age are counted towards the Harvest Guideline).
 If hunters plan on hunting cougar after January 1, they must confirm that the cougar season is open in the area they plan to hunt.
 Harvest guidelines for each hunt area located in District 3 are provided in Table 4.

-In April 2020, the Fish and Wildlife Commission adopted higher harvest guidelines for cougars based on local harvest data instead of a Statewide average density estimate to calculate available opportunity, while still meeting the Game Management Plan (GMP) goals.
+In April 2020, the Washington Fish and Wildlife Commission adopted higher harvest guidelines for cougars based on local harvest data instead of a Statewide average density estimate to calculate available opportunity, while still meeting the Game Management Plan (GMP) goals.
 Social stability is one goal stated in the GMP, which is maintained by adult territorial cougars.
 Based on this, only adult cougars (greater than 24 months of age) will count towards the harvest guideline in the coming years.
 It is unclear at this time if the harvest will change significantly under these new guidelines.
 Most harvest occurs during the fall big game seasons during the open season, which was not changed in 2020.
 The expectation of this change is that the winter season (Jan 1-Apr 30) should remain open in four out of every five years, allowing for good snow tracking conditions for hunters specifically targeting late-season cougars and potentially resulting in a higher harvest than observed in past years.

 Table 4.
-Harvest guidelines and 2020-2021 harvest for the three cougar hunt areas located in District 3.
-Harvest from 2019-2020 was managed under a lower harvest guideline than applied in 2020-2021.
-Only cougars >24 months old are counted towards the guideline; total harvest is shown in ().
+Harvest guidelines and 2021-2022 harvest for the three cougar hunt areas located in District 3.
+Harvest before the 2020 season was managed under a lower harvest guideline than applied in 2021-2022; only cougars >24 months old are counted towards the guideline; total harvest including cougars <24 months is shown in.
+Other mortalities (public safety removal, depredations) are not counted towards the harvest guideline, but are generally low in District 3.

-Hunt Area 2020-2021 Harvest Guideline 2020-2021 Harvest 145, 166, 175, 178 6-7 adult 4(10) - Did not close 149, 154, 162, 163 7-9 adult 3(4) - Did not close 169, 172, 181, 186 5-6 adult 4 (4) 0 Did not close
+Hunt Area 2021-2022 Harvest Guideline 2021-2022 Harvest 145, 166, 175, 178 6-7 adult 6 (9) - Did not close 149, 154, 162, 163 7-9 adult 9 (11) - Closed 1/15/22 169, 172, 181, 186 5-6 adult 2 (2) - Did not close Public safety, depredation None 2 - across all GMUs removals